Welcome to this detailed guide on how to drive organic traffic to your blog through Pinterest.

-Six months ago, in May 2017, I started to dabble in Pinterest.
+In May 2017, I started to dabble in Pinterest.
 For me, it had never been a very fascinating place, to be honest.
 It was just a lot of visually appealing images.
 How does that help me, as a blogger?
 Ah, if only I’d known!
-So, full disclosure: This guide is completely written from my personal experience and is a tip sheet on using Pinterest for beginners & bloggers; By a beginner.

 Are you just discovering the world of Pinterest?
 Do the images on this site make you go ‘ooh’ and ‘aah in wonder?
 Most importantly, are you keen to learn how to drive traffic to your blog using Pinterest?
 These 10 tips will help you.